timo-reymann/server-report/README.md

 You can also took a look at the [samples](./samples)

 ## Contributing
-Have a cool plugin you would like to see enabled by default? - Just submit a pull request and place it in the plugins folder, and i will add it.
-Currently their is none, but feel free to create it.
+Have a cool plugin you would like to see enabled by default? - Just submit a pull request and place it in the plugins.samples folder, and i will add it.
 If you have any further questions, simply open an issue or throw me an mail